San José, Mora, Costa Rica

 Up to 4 in group

-January 5 - 10, 2026
+Jan 5 - 10, 2026

 About this Retreat

-Having spent half of his adult life working at retreat centers in Central & South America, Mamoon has come to embody a meaningful bridge for Westerners seeking to experience Ayahuasca in the jungle, where the medicine naturally grows and thrives.
+Having spent half of his adult life working at plant medicine retreat centers in Central & South America, Mamoon has come to embody a meaningful bridge for Westerners seeking to experience Ayahuasca in the jungle, where the medicine naturally grows and thrives.

 (Research the “Prophecy of the Eagle and Condor” to learn more about the approach of the medicine family Mamoon collaborates with on LEARN & Quetzal.)

 The art of energy retention has also been an impactful practice for Mamoon.
 For the past five years, he’s deepened this practice within a meaningful, intimate & committed relationship.
-Mamoon describes himself not as an expert, but as a fellow traveler... still humbled by how challenging it can be to retain, harness, and transform energy.
+Mamoon describes himself not as an expert, but as a fellow traveler... still humbled by how challenging it can be to retain, harness, and guide life energy.

 Mamoon’s personal struggles with navigating the miseries & the mysteries of energy, give him compassion for the struggles others may be going through... along with gratitude for how Ayahuasca & Psilocybin—when paired with the right support, can transform scattered energy into a creative blessing.